rcantini/rcantini.github.io/content/courses/_index.md

 ----

-  <p>I has also served as <strong>thesis advisor</strong> for over 40 graduating students at DIMES, University of Calabria, overseeing both bachelor and master theses.
-The main topics of the supervised theses include
-machine and deep learning, natural language processing, large language models, sustainable artificial intelligence, and big data analysis.</p>
+  <p>I has also served as <strong>Thesis Advisor</strong> for over 40 graduating students at DIMES, University of Calabria, overseeing both bachelor and master theses.
+The main topics of the supervised theses include machine and deep learning, NLP, large language models, agentic AI, sustainable AI, and big data analysis.
+Additionally, he has acted as an <strong>Academic Tutor</strong> for internship programs in companies, guiding students through their practical training experiences.</p>